 This Land of monks is home to many ancient monasteries or Gompas that have been hidden for centuries.
 All these monasteries have a unique story to tell.
 They have been the most revered institutions that have existed for centuries, instrumental in filling the gaps in the Buddhist education infrastructure, providing monks (Lamas) with knowledge on spirituality and science, and helping these communities prepare for a better future.

 One such Gompa stands tall in the valley of Siachen.
 This 13th century-old monastery was founded by Lama Pirang Raschen is located towards the right bank of Siachen River.
 In the year 2010, H.H.
 Dalai Lama visited the place to inaugurate a Phobrang (Palace of his Holiness).
 It is said that the mountains at the backside of the Gompa contain many mysteries.
 Many faithful visitors pay a visit to discover the sacred omens in these mountains.
-Only the faithful can see them these images.
+Only the faithful can see them.

 How to reach there